JohnnyTing/funny/README.md

 ## Usage

-First of all, you need to configure config/database.yml in your rails application
+First of all, you need to configure the config/database.yml in your rails application

 Then just execute this command